cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 As a rough style guide the following convention is used:

-- All arithmetic operations are performed over the finite field, unless otherwise be explicitly stated, e.g. integer arithmetic.
+- All arithmetic operations are performed over the finite field, unless otherwise be explicitly stated, e.g., integer arithmetic.

-- (x, y): are the coordinates of a point obtained by the encoding method.
+- (x, y): are the affine coordinates of a point obtained by the encoding method.
   Indexed values are used when the algorithm calculates some candidate values.

 - u: denotes an element of F produced by the hash2base function and is used